jeffwidman/bitbucket-issue-migration/README.md

 GitHub links to user who authored the comment/issue.
 This assumes the user reused their Bitbucket username on GitHub.

+* Issue assignees are transferred, but only for explicitly mapped users (see the -m switch above).

 * Within the body of issues and issue comments, hyperlinks to other issues in this Bitbucket repo will be rewritten as `#<ID>`, which GitHub will automatically hyperlink to the GitHub issue with that particular ID.
 This